allbin/with-config/README.md

 # Error handling
-Use `withConfig().setFetchErrorCallback(<callback function>)` to assign a callback function which is called with the Exception object if fetching from the server fails.
+Use `withConfig.setFetchErrorCallback(<callback function>)` to assign a callback function which is called with the Exception object if fetching from the server fails.

 **NOTE:** If the fetch fails the optional [ErrorComponent](#error-component) will show.